ballerina-platform/ballerina-dev-website/learn/guides/asyncapi-tool.md

   - /learn/asyncapi-tool
 ---

-Ballerina AsyncAPI tooling will make it easy for you to start the development of an event API documented in an AsyncAPI contract in Ballerina by generating a Ballerina service and listener skeletons.
+Ballerina AsyncAPI tool will make it easy for you to start the development of an event API documented in an AsyncAPI contract in Ballerina by generating a Ballerina service and listener skeletons.

 > **Prerequisite:** Install the latest [Ballerina Swan Lake distribution](https://ballerina.io/downloads/).